MaibornWolff/SecObserve/docs/usage/import_observations.md

 ![Upload of files](../assets/images/screenshot_import_2.png){ width="50%" style="display: block; margin: 0 auto" }

 A file needs to be selected.
 The parser to interpret the content of the file will be detected automatically.
 Optional are attributes for the branch / version, the origin as service, docker image, endpoint URL and Kubernetes cluster.
+If `Supress licenses` is checked, no licenses will be imported, only observations.

 #### API import